-The earliest use of the Shapley value in machine learning was for measuring feature importance in linear models \cite{lipovetsky2001analysis, pinter2011regression, mokdad2015determination}.
+Shapley value has previously been used in machine learning for measuring feature importance \cite{lipovetsky2001analysis, pinter2011regression, mokdad2015determination,frye2020asymmetric,liu2020shapley,chen2018shapley,labreuche2018explaining}.
 In the feature selection setting the features are seen as players that cooperate to achieve high goodness of fit.
-Various discussed approximation schemes \cite{maleki,feature_selection_permutation} have been exploited to make feature importance quantification in high dimensional spaces feasible \cite{sun2012using, sundararajan2020many, shap} when explicit computation is not tractable.
+Various discussed approximation schemes \cite{maleki,cohen2005feature,feature_selection_permutation} have been exploited to make feature importance quantification in high dimensional spaces feasible \cite{sun2012using, sundararajan2020many, shap,covert2021improving,williamson2020efficient} when explicit computation is not tractable.
 Another machine learning domain for applying the Shapley value was the pruning of neural networks \cite{propagation, neuronshapley,stier2018analysing}.
 In this context approximate Shapley values of hidden layer neurons are used to downsize overparametrized classifiers.
-It is worth noting that pruning neurons \cite{stier2018analysing} is feature selection -- representative hidden layer features are chosen.
-Finally, there has been increasing interest in the equitable valuation of data points with game theoretic tools \cite{data_shapley}.
+It is argued in \cite{stier2018analysing} that pruning neurons is analogous to feature selection on hidden layer features.
+Finally, there has been increasing interest in the equitable valuation of data points with game theoretic tools \cite{data_shapley, data_shapley_equitable}.
 In such settings the estimated Shapley values are used to gauge the influence of individual points on a supervised model.
 These approximate scores are obtained with group testing of features \cite{data_shapley} and permutation sampling \cite{permutation_mc, data_shapley_equitable}.